Burnes whiffs 10 in 6 innings, Brewers blank Padres 6-0 - WHIZ News

 Jace Peterson went deep in the ninth against his original team.

 Burnes (2-1), a native of Bakersfield in Southern California, lowered his ERA to a miniscule 0.37.
-He gave up four hits and no walks against a lineup missing Manny Machado and Fernando Tatis Jr.
+He gave up four hits against a lineup missing Manny Machado and Fernando Tatis Jr.

 Three relievers finished the six-hitter.
 San Diego has dropped six of eight.